Jifinitely/KTMSolutionsElectricalTestReport/README.md

 ---

 ## License

-**Proprietary / Internal Use**
+This project is licensed under the **MIT License**.

-Copyright © KTM Solutions.
-All rights reserved.
+Copyright © 2025 KTM Solutions.

-This software is provided for internal evaluation and operational use only.
-No rights are granted to copy, modify, distribute, sublicense, or sell this software without explicit written permission from KTM Solutions.
+See the `LICENSE` file for full license text.

 ---